Staff users in FixMyStreet

 The Administrator can allocate one or more categories of report (e.g. Potholes or Highways maintenance) to a staff user by editing the user and checking the relevant category boxes.
 The staff user, when logged in, will then only see reports within those categories.
 This is useful where a staff user only deals with reports of a specific type.

 Roles can also have categories associated with them.
 This works in the same way as assigning categories to a user.
 You can assign categories to a role by editing the role and checking the relevant category boxes.
-Users will then only be able to see categories relevant to their role.
+By default, users will then be shown a filtered list of categories relevant to their role.

 Removing staff status from accounts